Inflation in f(R,T) gravity with Double-Well potential: Inflation in f(R,T) gravity

-Therefore, if $\epsilon_V, |\eta_V| << 1$ holds in a region of space, then inflation can happen.
-Further, it is clear that corrections due to f(R,T) has been induced in the slow-roll parameter. \\ \\ An important quantity to study inflation is the amount of inflation that has taken place.
-It is denoted by the no of e-folding of the physical expansion of the space that occur and defined by the natural logarithm of the scale factor given by,
+From the above expressions, it is clear that the affect of the correction due to f(R,T) chosen has been induced in the slow-roll parameters.
+If $\epsilon_V, |\eta_V| << 1$ holds in a region of space, then slow roll inflation can happen \cite{r54}.
+It may be noted that the slow-roll inflation ends as soon as either of the slow roll parameters becomes of the order of unity.\\ \\ Another important quantity to be studied in any inflationary model is the amount of inflation that has taken place.
+It is quantified by the no of e-folding that has occurred before the end of inflation and is defined by the natural logarithm of the scale factor as,

-where $\phi_{end}$ is the inflaton value at the end of the inflation.
-Under slow-roll condition, no of e-folding becomes,
+where $\phi_{end}$ is the value of the inflaton field at the end of the inflation.
+Under slow-roll approximation, the number of e-folding becomes,